 Everyone has felt the discomfort associated with cold hands.
-But for individuals with Raynaud’s Disease, cold weather and/or stress can cause blood vessels to constrict, leading to coldness, numbness, color change, throbbing and swelling of extremities including fingers and toes.
-Biofeedback has been shown to be highly effective in treating Raynaud’s Disease.
+But for individuals with Raynaud’s, cold weather and/or stress can cause blood vessels to constrict, leading to coldness, numbness, color change, throbbing and swelling of extremities including fingers and toes.
+Biofeedback therapy for Raynaud’s disease has been shown to be highly effective in some cases.

-Research by members of the Association for Applied Psychophysiology and Biofeedback demonstrates that thermal biofeedback is especially effective in the treatment of primary Raynaud’s Disease, with some reports indicating that 80-90% of patients report improved circulation and a reduced frequency of symptoms.
+Research by members of the Association for Applied Psychophysiology and Biofeedback demonstrates that thermal biofeedback can be especially effective in the treatment of primary Raynaud’s disease, with some reports indicating that 80-90% of patients report improved circulation and a reduced frequency of symptoms.

 Biofeedback is a mind-body technique using electronic instruments to help individuals gain awareness and control over their body and mind.
 During biofeedback sessions, instruments measure muscle activity, skin temperature, respiration, heart rate, blood pressure, brain electrical activity and/or blood flow.
 For thermal biofeedback a thermistor is gently attached to the hand, foot or other clinically indicated site with a small piece of tape in order to measure peripheral skin temperature.
 Patients learn to control the constriction and dilation of their blood vessels during about 20 training sessions.

 Finding a certified biofeedback therapist is simple.
 The Biofeedback Certification Institute of America hosts an online provider directory that is the only resource for finding certified practitioners throughout the country.
-To access the online directory, visit www.bcia.org and click on the Find a Practitioner link at the top of the page.
-You can search the directory by zip code, state or name.
+To access the online directory, visi